wix-incubator/react-native-opus-decode/CONTRIBUTING.md

 To edit the Objective-C files, open `example/ios/OpusDecodeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-opus-decode`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeopusdecode` under `Android`.

 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: